 Panorama BPO Listed by dragonforce Ransomware Group

-On May 30, 2026, the ransomware group DragonForce added Panorama BPO to its public leak site, confirming that internal files had been exfiltrated from the international business-process outsourcing company.
+On May 30, 2026, the ransomware group DragonForce added Panorama BPO to its public leak site, claiming that internal files had been exfiltrated from the international business-process outsourcing company.

 Public reporting indicates that DragonForce claims to have stolen internal documents during a ransomware incident at Panorama BPO.
 The company provides operational support services to businesses worldwide, handling large volumes of customer and employee data on behalf of its clients.
 No exact number of affected individuals has been disclosed, and the precise volume or sensitivity of the leaked files remains unclear from available reporting.
 The listing appeared on the group’s dark-web leak site, a common tactic used to pressure victims into payment.